nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_2/readme.md

 ### Examples of Giving Credit

 In the Lesson 1 blog post [example](https://medium.com/pangeo/fake-it-until-you-make-it-reading-goes-netcdf4-data-on-aws-s3-as-zarr-for-rapid-data-access-61e33f8fe685), researchers acknowledged people they worked with in an article they wrote that they found helpful, and two different communities, as well as the computational environment they worked on.
 This is a great example of giving credit: "I would like to thank Rich Signell (USGS) and Martin Durant (Anaconda) for their help in learning this process.
-If you’re interested in seeing more detail on how this works, I recommend Rich’s article from 2020 on the topic.
+If you're interested in seeing more detail on how this works, I recommend Rich's article from 2020 on the topic.
 I would also like to recognize [Pangeo](https://pangeo.io/) and [Pangeo-forge](https://pangeo-forge.org/) who work hard to make working with big data in geoscience as easy as possible.
 Work on this project was done on the Pangeo AWS deployment."

 In Lesson 1, the JWST case study was presented.
 The peer-reviewed [publication](https://www.nature.com/articles/s41586-022-05269-w#Ack1) that reported the first discovery of CO2 on another planet has been accessed 18,000+ times.
 Notice is that the authorship is attributed to the entire team.
-The Acknowledgements section duly explains the contributions of their collaborators and partners, “The results reported herein benefited during the design phase from collaborations and/or information exchange within NASA’s Nexus for Exoplanet System Science (NExSS) research coordination network sponsored by NASA’s Science Mission Directorate.”
-Also, “All the data and models presented in this publication can be found at [https://doi.org/10.5281/zenodo.6959427](https://doi.org/10.5281/zenodo.6959427)”.
+The Acknowledgements section duly explains the contributions of their collaborators and partners, "The results reported herein benefited during the design phase from collaborations and/or information exchange within NASA’s Nexus for Exoplanet System Science (NExSS) research coordination network sponsored by NASA's Science Mission Directorate."
+Also, "All the data and models presented in this publication can be found at [https://doi.org/10.5281/zenodo.6959427](https://doi.org/10.5281/zenodo.6959427)".
 And finally, they cite all the software!
 "The codes used in this publication to extract, reduce and analyze the data are as follows.."

 ## Lesson 2: Summary